RIVER CITY NABA

 A. Alcohol or illegal drugs are NOT allowed on ANY school grounds at ANY time or any other facility that does not permit the consumption of alcohol.
 This is a California State law.

-B. Neither alcohol nor illegal drugs will be allowed at ANY NABA event nor field, before or during any NABA sponsored game or event.
+B. Neither alcohol nor illegal drugs will be allowed at ANY NABA event nor field, before or during any NABA-sponsored game or event.
 This will apply to all Teams, Managers, Coaches, Players, and Spectators.

 C. The NABA does NOT permit the consumption of alcohol or illegal drugs while you are representing the NABA.
-You are considered to be representing the NABA any time in which you are acting as a Manager, Coach, or Player at any NABA event or game.
+You are considered to be representing the NABA any time you are acting as a Manager, Coach, or Player at any NABA event or game.

 D. NABA teams will be held responsible for their fan’s actions before and during all their games.
 Any spectators or anyone else possessing illegal drugs or alcohol will be informed of NABA Policy.
 Failure to comply with requests to remove the banned substances may result in forfeiture of games and/or law enforcement being notified, resulting in possible arrest.